Continuous Patrolling and Hiding Games: The models

 \subsection{Hiding games}

-In a hiding game two players, a searcher and a hider, act on a set $Q$, which is again assumed to be a nonempty compact subset of $\R^n$.
-An example of this could be the unit interval, as considered in example \ref{example_unitinterval}, or a Cantor-type set, as in example \ref{example_cantor}.
+In a hiding game two players, a searcher and a hider, act on a search space $Q$, which is again assumed to be a nonempty compact subset of $\R^n$.
 Both players choose a point in $Q$.
 The searcher has a detection radius $r\in\R_+$.
-He finds the hider if and only if the two points are at distance at most $r$.
+She finds the hider if and only if the two points are at distance at most $r$.

 Hence, a hiding game is a zero-sum game given by a couple $H=(Q,r)$.
 The set of pure strategies of both players, the searcher and hider, is $Q$.
 The payoff to the searcher is given by